With any of these powerful monitoring tools for web developers, you can be safe and…

-The web is evolving alongside all of its elements, including one of the most popular aspect of the web — images.
-Images are like the petals of the flower, expressing the beauty of the creation that it is.
-But unfortunately, images have not been so quick to adapt to change and evolution of the web, and these days it’s still the most space consuming element of an webpage, accounting for up to 80% of any given webpages size, and it’s common knowledge that the bigger the size of a website, the longer it takes to load, and the longer it takes to load, the more likely it is that we are going to lose visitors, leads, potential customers, and ultimately business.
+The web is evolving alongside all of its elements, including one of the most popular aspect of the web: images.
+Images are like flower petals that express the beauty of its creation.
+Unfortunately, images have not been so quick to adapt to change and evolution of the web.
+These days it’s still the most space-consuming element of a web page, accounting for up to 80% of any given webpages size.
+It’s common knowledge that the bigger the size of a website, the longer it takes to load.
+And the longer it takes to load, the more likely it is that we are going to lose visitors, leads, potential customers, and ultimately our business.

-With responsive web evolving, it’s becoming more and more important to serve the kind of content that scales naturally with the resolution of the device that is browsing the particular website and/or page, and Scalable Vector Graphics (SVG) is the one kind of image format that will scale without losing its quality, although not infinitely (we will eventually get there), SVG images provide so much more freedom over the size of the images you are using, as well as the way they interact with your design.
+With responsive web evolving, it’s becoming more and more important to serve the kind of content that scales naturally with the resolution of the device that is browsing the particular website.
+Scalable Vector Graphics (SVG) is the one kind of image format that will scale without losing its quality, although not infinitely.
+SVG images provide so much more freedom over the size of the images you are using, as well as the way they interact with your design.

-Scalable Vector Graphics are an XML based markup that can contain two-dimensional vectors.
+SVGs are an XML-based markup that can contain two-dimensional vectors.
 The vectors can be simple shapes, paths, or well just about anything you can do in Illustrator.
 It’s an image format that has more in common with a web page that it does with a JPEG.
 SVG is much more powerful than other image formats we can use on the web as we can manipulate them with code (either in our text editor or with CSS / JS).
 And with this in mind, let us take a moment to focus on some of the most useful and exciting free SVG editor tools available for exploration.

 Inkscape is a popular graphics editing engine that’s famous amongst freelancers and indie designers.
-This open-source and free graphics (vector) editor is used by tens of thousands of people to build and optimize vector graphics in the form of charts, logos, illustrations, diagrams, and more; even multiplex imagery.
-It’s well-known for having full-on SVG support, but unfortunately since 2015 the platform does not anymore support features for SVG animation.
+Tens of thousands of people use this open-source and free graphics (vector) editor to build and optimize vector graphics in the form of charts, logos, illustrations, diagrams, and more; even multiplex imagery.
+It’s also well-known for having full-on SVG support.
+Unfortunately, since 2015, the platform does not anymore support features for SVG animation.

 We are still on the topic of SVG animation, and the SVG.js library gives developers and designers the kind of features that will let you stitch together multiple SVG images to create funky animations that you can use for your video projects, your website needs, or simply to express your creative drive.

-Method Draw is a straightforward online web app for free editing SVG files; specifically it has been built as an online vector graphics editor, and the only way to learn more about its capabilities is to load up a quick vector file and take it for a spin.
+Method Draw is a straightforward on-line web app for free editing of SVG files.
+Specifically, it has been built as an on-line vector graphics editor.
+The only way to learn more about its capabilities is to load up a quick vector file and take it for a spin.

 Want to add some interactivity to your SVG images?
 Use Morpheus to morph together multiple SVG images for fancy effects.
 Is supported by the principles of Google’s Material Design.

-Immerse yourself in the creative aspects of web and graphic design and use the Quasi app to create beautiful quasicrystalline patterns that will amp up your apps, website designs, or simple backgrounds for the projects you are building.
-The options panel lets you build truly custom patterns that will compliment a variety of designs.
+Immerse yourself in the creative aspects of web and graphic design.
+Use the Quasi app to create beautiful quasicrystalline patterns that will amp up your apps, website designs, or simple backgrounds.
+The options panel also lets you build truly custom

-The beauty of graphic design is that it can be easily integrated with a variety of content formats, projects and applications.
+The beauty of graphic design is that you can easily integrate it with a variety of content formats, projects and applications.
 Chartist helps designers, developers and even simple webmasters to amplify their content visual appearance with interactive and dynamic charts that look and feel amazing on any device.
 Chartist’s goal is to provide a simple, lightweight and unintrusive library to responsively craft charts on your website.
-It’s important to understand that one of the main intentions of Chartist.js is to rely on standards rather than providing it’s own solution to a problem which is already solved by those standards.
+It’s important to understand that one of the main intentions of Chartist.js is to rely on standards rather than providing its own solution to a problem which is already solved by those standards.
 We need to leverage the power of browsers today and say goodbye to the idea of solving all problems ourselves.